-This is a simple dish with prawn, meat (ham), vegetable and mushroom, and it was very much likeable by both hubby (who disliked vegetables) and child (who disliked mushroom other than button mushroom).
+This is a simple dish with prawn, meat (ham), vegetable and mushroom, and it was very much likeable by everyone in the household.
 A tasty and nutritious dish which one would like it even if he/ she doesn’t take any green as the taste of the ham and prawn was over-powering enough to cover up the greens.

 Serves 10 rolls

 10 stalks of asparagus